-Grad students & post docs
+Grad students, post docs & technicians

 to investigate 3D chromatin structure, study human disease, and develop replacements for animal products in biomedical research